 Some women have longer torsos and shorter legs.
 Others have longer legs and shorter torsos.
 Shoulder widths vary … and the list goes on.

-Because of all this, it’s often more important to consider other qualities of a breast implant instead of just looking at size.
+Because of all this, it’s often more important to consider other qualities of a breast implant type instead of just looking at size.

 While size does ultimately matter, other factors like base width, projection, and fill type will also influence the way your breast augmentation results look in the end.